candorgander/thievius/README.md

 chmod +x thievius.py
 ./thievius.py
 ```
-> *Fret not, good friend.
-I'm currently working on parsing user arguments for the program to make this more efficient.*

 ## 🚧 To-Do
 - `add in support for user-supplied arguments`
 - `add in support to create emails by specifing a domain`